Manfredi Lefebvre d'Ovidio

-Manfredi Lefebvre d'Ovidio (born 30 April 1953) is an Italian billionaire businessman.
+Manfredi Lefebvre d'Ovidio de Clunieres di Balsorano (born 30 April 1953) is an Italian–Monegasque billionaire businessman.
+He is Chair of the World Travel and Tourism Council (WTTC) and Executive Chairman of Heritage Group, a Monaco-based holding company.
 He is the former Executive Chairman of Silversea Cruises, a company founded by his father.
 In June 2018, he sold two-thirds of the company to Royal Caribbean for US$1 billion, retaining a one-third stake in the company.

-Currently he is the Executive Chairman of Abercrombie & Kent Travel Group, the travel conglomerate that owns Abercrombie & Kent, Crystal Cruises, Ecoventura Galapagos, Cox & Kings.
+He is the Executive Chairman of Abercrombie & Kent Travel Group, the travel conglomerate that owns Abercrombie & Kent, Crystal Cruises, Sanctuary Retreats, Ecoventura Galapagos and Cox & Kings.

-As of August 2023, his net worth was estimated at US$1.6 billion.
+As of February 2026, Forbes estimated his net worth at US$2.3 billion.

 Biography

+Early life

-Lefebvre d'Ovidio grew up in Rome, one of four children born into an Italian family.
-The son of Antonio Lefebvre d'Ovidio, legal professor and Italian jurist, and Eugenia Beck, of a German family, he was involved in a variety of family businesses from an early age and in 2001 became chairman of luxury cruise line, Silversea Cruises.
+Lefebvre d'Ovidio grew up in Rome, one of four children of Antonio Lefebvre d'Ovidio, a law professor and jurist, and Eugenia Beck, who was of German origin.
+In Italy, Antonio Lefebvre d'Ovidio is referred to as "the father of maritime law" and was also a key figure in the Lockheed scandal, the biggest corruption case of the First Republic.

+Manfredi Lefebvre was involved in a variety of family businesses from an early age and in 2001 became chairman of the luxury cruise line Silversea Cruises.
+He had two sisters, Elvira and Maria Desiderata (Maruzza), and an elder brother, Francesco (b.
+1951).